 Funding to support local initiatives

-In 2013-14, eligible mental health agencies funded by the Ministry of Children and Youth Services are receiving up to $28,500 from a $1 million provincial fund to support local suicide prevention efforts and engage with their community partners and Ontarians to:
+In 2014-15, some child and youth mental agencies funded by the Ministry of Children and Youth Services will receive up to $28,500 from a $1 million provincial fund to support local suicide prevention efforts and engage with their community partners and Ontarians to:

-- Providing training for professionals who youth in crisis go to for help, such as teachers and primary care providers
+- Providing training for professionals who youth in crisis go to for help, such as teachers and primary care providers; or

 As part of the second year of the youth suicide prevention plan, forums will be held across the province in 2014-15 to provide education and training on youth suicide prevention.
 They will help communities strengthen their youth suicide prevention efforts.

-- Help communities mobilize, build local plans, and improve their ability to identify and support children and youth at risk or in crisis
+These forums help communities mobilize, build local plans, and improve their ability to identify and support children and youth at risk or in crisis.

 Learn more about Ontario’s Comprehensive Mental Health and Addictions Strategy.